-Have you been thinking that your pantry needs an overhaul, but you’re not really sure what exactly to change?
+Have you been thinking your pantry needs an overhaul, but you’re not really sure exactly what to change?
 If so, you’ve come to the right place.
-Below, I’ve put together a basic list of healthy food essentials for your pantry so you can add them to your own grocery items list.
-Many of the items will simply replace similar but less nourishing varieties that you may already have on your pantry shelves.
-This is a great first step to creating a healthy food kitchen, whether your goals include weight loss or simply better health in general.
+Below, I’ve put together a basic list of healthy pantry essentials for you to add to your own grocery list.
+Many of the items will simply replace similar but less nourishing varieties you may already have in your pantry.
+This is a great first step toward creating a healthy-food kitchen, whether your goals include weight loss or simply better overall health.

 By the way, I purchase most of my healthy pantry essentials from iherb.
 They have an amazing selection and deliver worldwide.
 You can find out more about what I think of iherb in this review post about their products and service level.